PMunch/futhark/README.md

 To install Futhark you first need to have clang installed.
 Installing clang on Linux is as simple as just grabbing it from your package manager (e.g.
 Debian-based distributions: `sudo apt install clang libclang-dev`, Void Linux: `sudo xbps-install clang clang21-devel libclang`).
+To install on FreeBSD or OpenBSD, you need to install a port of LLVM from your package manager.
+On FreeBSD, Opir get the location of libclang using the output of `llvm-config --libdir`.
+On OpenBSD, Opir will use the output of `pkg_info -L llvm` to grab the path of libclang.
 To install clang on Windows you need to install [LLVM](https://github.com/llvm/llvm-project/releases/tag/llvmorg-15.0.7) (you probably want to grab the `LLVM-15.0.7-win64.exe` version).
 To install clang on